 3. ESCP Business School

 ESCP Business School was founded in 1819.
 The School has chosen to teach responsible leadership, open to the world and based on European multiculturalism.
 Six campuses in Berlin, London, Madrid, Paris, Turin and Warsaw are the stepping stones that allow students to experience this European approach to management.
 Every year, ESCP welcomes 7100 students and 5000 managers from 120 different nationalities.
 Its strength lies in its many business training programmes, both general and specialised (Bachelor, Master, MBA, Executive MBA, PhD and Executive Education), all of which include a multi-campus experience.

 Another ‘Triple Crown’ accredited business school, EDHEC Business School is located in the French cities of Lille (its headquarters), Paris, and Nice.
 It also maintains campuses across the globe.
 The school was founded more than a century ago in 1906 by a group of entrepreneurs.

-BBAs, MBAs, and MScs are taught at the school through English.
+BBAs, MBAs, and MScs are taught at the school in English.
 The fields of study are Business and Management.
 Students at EDHEC range from undergraduates to seasoned professionals.
-EDHEC produces graduates who are leaders with an internationally-renowned qualification to their name.
+EDHEC produces graduates who are leaders with an internationally-renowned qualifications to their name.